-Each resident of FIT housing is required to sign a housing contract and to adhere to its terms and conditions as well as to the policies and procedures of the FIT Resident Handbook, available at https://fitnyc.edu/life-at-fit/residential-life/resident-information/policies/.
+Each resident of FIT housing is required to sign a housing contract and to adhere to its terms and conditions, as well as to the policies and procedures of the Resident Handbook (see Guide to Living on Campus webpage).
 Together, these terms, policies, and procedures establish rules and standards by which all members of the community can live together safely and in a way that protects the rights of all FIT community members.
 Residents should familiarize themselves with these terms and policies and the consequences for violating them.